Culture and Etiquette in Jordan

 When you’ve finished, your right hand over your heart and the words al-hamdulillah (“thank God”) make clear your satisfaction.

 Everyone will get up and walk away to wash hands and face with soap, before adjourning to lounge on cushions, perhaps around the fire.
-Coffee will be served in tiny handleless cups; take three before returning the cup with a jiggle of your wrist.
+Coffee will be served in tiny handleless cups; it’s polite to take three refills before returning the cup with a jiggle of your wrist.
 Then there’ll be endless glasses of sweet, black tea, along with bonhomie, conversation and possibly an argileh.
 It’s your host’s unspoken duty to keep the tea flowing whatever happens, so after you’ve had enough – or if you don’t want any at all – stem the tide by saying “da’iman” (“may it always be thus”) and then simply ignore your full glass.

 People will be genuinely (and innocently) interested in you as visitors, and their questions may flow thick and fast.
 Aside from “What’s your name?” and “Where are you from?”, you’re likely to be asked about how many children you’ve got, what their names are, why you don’t have more, and so on.
 If you have none, lissa (“later”) or masha’allah (“according to God’s will”) are two respectful, comprehensible ways to say so.
-Other useful phrases are given in the Glossary.
+Other useful phrases are given in the Glossary .
 Having a few photos or digital images to show of children, parents, brothers, sisters, nephews and nieces can break the ice, should any ice need breaking.
 However, note that men in Jordan never enquire after another man’s wife – not even her name; the conversation should stay strictly on work and children.

 Although you can talk about most political issues freely, locals will not want to embarrass you, or potentially raise hackles, by embarking on political conversation in anything but the broadest terms.
 You can, though, feel free to ask questions of your own; once you do, you’ll find most people aren’t backward about speaking their mind on issues surrounding Israel, Arab affairs, domestic reform or the wider world.
 Let them make the running: if they wish, for instance, to criticize the king or royal family – which can be a criminal offence – be sure not to follow suit.
 The same goes for religion: people are generally free to practise their religion unhindered, but since it is illegal to proselytize or encourage anyone to convert to any religion other than Islam, it is prudent to avoid initiating debate on religious issues.